dlemstra/code-sign-action/README.md

 certutil -encode .\ssCertInfo.pfx .\ssCertInfo.base64.txt
 ```

-Once you run the command, you will need to ensure that only the base64 data is saved in your secret as seen here (truncated)
+Once you run the command, you will need to ensure that the data is saved in your secret as seen here

 ```
 -----BEGIN CERTIFICATE-----